TTP

 It'd be nice to say that Dikili is "undiscovered" by tourism, but that is no longer the case.

-Both Turkish and foreign vacationers come to Dikili for its relative calm and quiet, broken now and then by the horn of a cruise ship disembarking hundreds of passengers on their way to visit the ruins of nearby Bergama (Pergamum).
+Both Turkish and foreign vacationers come to Dikili for its relative calm and quiet, broken in the past by the horn of a cruise ship disembarking hundreds of passengers on their way to visit the ruins of nearby Bergama (Pergamum).
+However, in 2015 the Port of Dikili closed for an indefinite time.

 Still, it's a pleasant place to spend a few days if you'd like some time by the sea in a place that's, well, sort of undiscovered.

-The village of Çandarli, 10 km (6.2 miles) due south of Dikili, has its own small medieval fortress, and is even less discovered.
+The village of Çandarlı, 10 km (6.2 miles) due south of Dikili, has its own small medieval fortress, and is even less discovered.

 Distances & Travel Times